-\textit{Remark 4:} We can observe from Corollaries \ref{corollary4} and \ref{corollary8} that both CS-SGF and CS-SGF-PC schemes have the same high SNR approximation and can achieve the same diversity order in the case of $\gamma_{\text{B}}\gamma_{\text{F}}<1$.
-Similar observation can be found for BU-SGF and BU-SGF-PC schemes.
-We will see in the simulation results that CS-SGF-PC (BU-SGF-PC) scheme can achieve much better outage performance than CS-SGF (BU-SGF) scheme at the moderate SNR region.

-\textit{Remark 5:} From the derivation process of Theorem \ref{theorem1} and Corollaries \ref{corollary1} and \ref{corollary2} (Theorem \ref{theorem2} and Corollaries \ref{corollary3} and \ref{corollary4}), we can see that, for BU-SGF (CS-SGF) scheme and in the case of $\gamma_{\text{B}}\gamma_{\text{F}}\geq1$, the outage error floor results from $I_{2;k}$ in (\ref{I_2_2}) ($\Delta_{2}$ in (\ref{Delta_2_10})).
-Specifically, the unrestriction of GB's channel gain leads to the outage error floor.
-However, we can observe from the derivation process of Theorem \ref{theorem3} (Theorem \ref{theorem4}) that, an additional constraint of $|g|^2<\alpha_1$ is introduced after applying the proposed power control strategy, which effectively removes the error floor.
+{\textit{Remark 4:} From the derivation process of Theorem \ref{theorem1} and Corollaries \ref{corollary1} (Theorem \ref{theorem2} and Corollary \ref{corollary3}), we can see that, for BU-SGF (CS-SGF) scheme and in the case of $\gamma_{\text{B}}\gamma_{\text{F}}\geq1$, the outage error floor results from $H_{2;0}$ in (16b) ($\Delta_{2}$ in (\ref{OP_GF_1})).
+More specifically, the unbounded U$_\text{B}$'s channel gain $|g|^2>\alpha_{1}$ ($|g|^2>\alpha_{\text{B}}$) leads to the outage error floors for BU-SGF (CS-SGF) scheme.
+However, we can observe from the derivation process of Theorem \ref{theorem3} (Theorem \ref{theorem4}) that, an additional constraint of $|g|^2<\alpha'_1$ is introduced after applying the power control strategy, which effectively eliminates the error floors.}

-\textit{Remark 6:} Although Theorems \ref{theorem2} and \ref{theorem4} are derived for CS-SGF and CS-SGF-PC schemes, in the spacial case of $K=1$, these expressions can also be used to evaluate the performance of random selection SGF scheme with HSIC decoding (RS-SGF), which can also achieve fair access for the GF users.
-That is because all the GF users are randomly distributed within $\mathcal{D}_\text{F}$ with the same distribution, and these distributions are independent with each other.
+{\textit{Remark 5:} Comparing {Corollary \ref{corollary1} with (\ref{The4_1}) and Corollary \ref{corollary3} with (\ref{lemma2_2})}, we can obtain an interesting insight that, when $\gamma_{\text{B}}\gamma_{\text{F}}\geq1$ the proposed power control strategy can effectively avoid the outage error floor and greatly improve the outage performance.
+But when $\gamma_{\text{B}}\gamma_{\text{F}}<1$, the BU-SGF (CS-SGF) scheme can achieve the same outage performance as BU-SGF-PC (CS-SGF-PC) scheme in high SNR region.
+In other words, in the case of $\gamma_{\text{B}}\gamma_{\text{F}}<1$, the power control strategy can only improve the outage performance of BU-SGF (CS-SGF) scheme at the moderate SNR region, but it can not improve the outage performance at high SNR region, which will be demonstrated in the simulation results.}